 Super Tuscans: Another significant moment in Italian wine history also took place in Tuscany, as this region was the birthplace of Super Tuscan wines.
 Albeit nowadays produced mainly in the coastal area of Bolgheri, Super Tuscans actually started in Chianti.
 These wines were made with 100% Sangiovese (back in the 1970s this was not allowed in Chianti, as Sangiovese had always been viewed as a blend) or with international grapes such as Cabernet Sauvignon (also previously not allowed in the Chianti blend).
 Despite having to be labelled by law as only lowly Vino da Tavola wines, the English press started calling them Super Tuscans to highlight their noteworthy quality.

 Terroir: The climate is temperate, albeit with significant difference between various areas.
 Precipitation is numerous but concentrated in spring and autumn.
-The most characteristic areas in terms of wine are those that are located south of Florence, namely the area of Chianti and Chianti Classico, as well as areas south of Siena such as Montalcino and Montepulciano or further east like Bolgheri on the hills near the sea between Livorno and Grosseto.
+The most characteristic areas in terms of wine are those that are located south of Florence, namely the area of Chianti and Chianti Classico, as well as areas south of Siena such as Montalcino and Montepulciano or further west like Bolgheri on the hills near the sea between Livorno and Grosseto.

 Topography: 66% hills, 9% plains (Valdarno, Val di Chiana and the coastal strip from Versilia to Maremma), the rest (25%) is made up of the Apennine Mountains that connect Tuscany with Emilia-Romagna.
 Then there are the Apuan Alps; the Metalliferous Hills between Livorno, Siena, Pias and Grosseto; Mount Amiata, between Siena and Grosseto; and Mount Falterona: the cradle of the Arno river.
 Finally, there are the islands of Elba, Giglio and Montecristo.